If you are (or someone you are with is) in immediate danger or feel unsafe, call 9‑1‑1.

 The University of Oregon is committed to fostering an environment free of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment and bullying, and stalking.
 We expect community members to engage in relationships and sexual interactions that are characterized by consent.

-The Crisis Intervention and Sexual Violence Support Services staff provide crisis intervention services 24 hours a day, seven days a week.
+The Care and Advocacy Program staff provide crisis intervention services 24 hours a day, seven days a week.

-The University Counseling Center (part of the University Counseling and Testing Center) offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
+The University Counseling Services offers confidential support, evaluation, and counseling for students experiencing personal difficulties as a result of having experienced an incident of sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.
 Professional counseling staff, licensed psychologists or therapists with experience in trauma response and healing are available to assist students with personal counseling.

-Students can make an appointment with the University Counseling Center by calling 541‑346‑3227 and asking to make an appointment with someone on the Interpersonal Violence Response Team.
+Students can make an appointment with the Counseling Services by calling 541‑346‑3227 and asking to make an appointment with someone on the Interpersonal Violence Response Team.
 This team will help students connect with trained individuals and other services.

 The medical team provides services including emergency contraception, antibiotics to prevent infection, and physical exams and other services.
 Staff also treat students who are experiencing difficulty sleeping, anxiety, or depression.
 In addition, they can provide access to other resources, including referrals to on- and off-campus support services.

-If a student desires, there are medical professionals at the University Health Center who have the ability to collect legally admissible evidence.
+If a student desires, there are medical professionals at University Health Services who have the ability to collect legally admissible evidence.
 This anonymous collection preserves evidence if a student decides to report at the time of the incident or at a later time.
 While it is better to collect evidence as early as possible, this is only done if the student chooses.
 Health center staff are not required to report the incident to law enforcement or to the university even if evidence is collected.
-To contact the University Health Center, call 541-346-2770.
+To contact University Health Services, call 541-346-2770.

 Many students who have experienced sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking no longer feel safe in their current living situation.
-The Crisis Intervention and Sexual Violence Support Services Program can assist students with a variety of housing options depending on their specific circumstances.
+The Care and Advocacy Program can assist students with a variety of housing options depending on their specific circumstances.

 - On-campus housing accommodations: For students who live on campus, there are several options for alternate campus housing.
-Typically, the primary response would be to remove the accused student from the housing community.
-In cases where the survivor does not choose to disclose who hurt them, the perpetrator is unknown or based on victim’s request, there is also the option of moving the survivor to an alternate housing location on campus.
+Typically, only in cases where there is an emergency action and a pending conduct process would the UO remove the accused student from the housing community.
+However, in cases where the survivor does not choose to disclose who hurt them, does not wish to move forward with a formal report or investigation, the perpetrator is unknown, or based on victim’s request, there is usually the option of moving the survivor to an alternate housing location on campus.

-- Off-campus housing accommodations: Students living off campus should contact the Crisis Intervention and Sexual Violence Support Services Program at 541‑346‑7233 (SAFE) to discuss alternative housing options.
+- Off-campus housing accommodations: Students living off campus should contact the Care and Advocacy Program at 541‑346‑7233 (SAFE) to discuss alternative housing option and housing financial resources.

 Legal Services—Student Survivor Legal Services

-The University of Oregon's Student Survivor Legal Services offers legal support to student survivors of sexual assault*.
+The University of Oregon's Student Survivor Legal Services offers legal support to student survivors of sexual assault, dating violence, domestic violence, and stalking*.
 A licensed attorney is available to advise and represent survivors in a variety of areas, including:

 - obtaining restraining and stalking protective orders